Last modified 9 November 2014.

 1968 - The Khmer Rouge establish the Revolutionary Army of Kampuchea in January.
 Aided by the US, the army launches a small and ineffectual insurgency campaign.

 1969 - In March the US begins secret bombing raids on Vietnamese communist sanctuaries and supply routes inside Cambodia (dubbed the 'Menu Series').
 Authorised by the newly installed US President, Richard M. Nixon, and directed by his national security adviser, Henry Kissinger, the raids are launched without the knowledge of the US Congress.
 In 14 months, 110,000 tons of bombs are dropped.
 When news of the raids is leaked Kissinger orders surveillance and phone tapping of suspects to uncover the source.

-US bombing raids into Cambodia will continue until 1973.
-All told 539,129 tons of ordnance will be dropped on the country, much of it in indiscriminate B-52 carpet-bombing raids.
+US bombing raids into Cambodia continue until 1973.
+All told 539,129 tons of ordnance are dropped on the country, much of it in indiscriminate B-52 carpet-bombing raids.
 The tonnage is about three and a half times more than that (153,000 tons) dropped on Japan during the Second World War.

 Thousands of Cambodians die but the raids are militarily ineffective.
 The Central Intelligence Agency (CIA) reports that the bombing raids are serving to increase the popularity of the Khmer Rouge among the affected Cambodian population.

 1970 - Sihanouk travels abroad in January to solicit Chinese and Soviet assistance to stop North Vietnam from encroaching on Cambodian territory during the course of its war with South Vietnam and the US.

 On 18 March Sihanouk's right-wing opponents within the government seize the opportunity, banning his return from China and installing Defence Minister Lon Nol as premier of the newly proclaimed Khmer Republic.
 The coup is supported by the CIA.